RuiShengGit/Odin_Project-Landing_Page/README.md

-An entire webpage design based on the images provided from odin project:landing page
+An entire webpage design based on the images provided from odin project: landing page